 In addition to our work with smallholder-owned producer organisations, Producers Direct also continues to work with a number of other organisations at international, regional and national levels to support programme implementation.
-During 2021, strategic partners supporting programme delivery included the World Food Programme Innovation Accelerator, MercyCorps AgriFin, International Centre for Tropical Agriculture (CIAT), Busara Centre for Behavioural Economics, Ideo.org, Champion Agency, Climate Edge, Cranfield University, iShamba and AFarmers Media.
+During 2022, strategic partners supporting programme delivery included the World Food Programme (WFP) Innovation Accelerator, MercyCorps AgriFin, International Centre for Tropical Agriculture (CIAT), Ideo.org and Busara Centre for Behavioural Economics.